bilkoh/stranger-ttys/posts/security-onion-proxmox-open-vswitch.md

 And there you have it!
 Security Onion has everything it needs to get started.
 Check the web UI and you'll see some alerts.

 ### <a name="whats-next"></a>What's next?
-In the next post, I'll go over how I protect vlan with firewall rules to make sure what happens in the threat lab stays in the threat lab, and perhaps some of the beginnings of threat hunting pursuits.
+In the next post, I'll go over how I test to make sure Security Onion is correctly capturing and raising alerts.

 ### <a name="reference"></a> Reference
 #### Versions used:
-Security Onion 2.3.2
+Security Onion 2.3.2 (I would have to update this 2.3.10 due to a timezone bug)

 Proxmox: 6.2-15/48bd51b6 (running kernel: 5.4.65-1-pve)